blocktransfer/reg-publications/examinations/response-8.md

 ## Post-Header Intro Page (ccirca 3 paragrpahs for a good iftr, _See_  Response 3 for expected paragraph table size for 4 peoplel)

-We;ve introduced three major policcy directions, and I’d sinecerelyt apprecaite written public feedback so that we can all get on the same page:
-* Autoomated Rule 144 rekeases
-* Decentralized  exchange through TAs]
 * Nonprofit DDAO governing  remediations